 Refrain from solving any of the incident tickets directly.
 Solving an incident ticket still leaves the other tickets unsolved.
 Save work by solving only the problem ticket.
 It automatically solves all the linked incident tickets.
 When the problem ticket is solved, any empty required fields on linked incident tickets are ignored and the tickets are solved anyway.

-To create problem-and-incident tickets
+To create and solve problem-and-incident tickets

 - After identifying a problem that's causing people to file tickets, create your own ticket